merenlab/merenlab.org/_posts/miscellaneous/2025-06-20-marine-microbial-observatories-for-the-future.md

 * Samantha Setta `UW/CICOES`

 ## Contact
-For questions contact Raïssa Meyer raissa.meyer@awi.de
+For questions contact Raïssa Meyer `raissa.meyer@awi.de`

 ## Acknowledgements
+We gratefully acknowledge the support of HIFMB (Helmholtz Institute for Functional Marine Biodiversity) for funding this workshop.